Home > Atlanta Premises Liability Lawyers > Atlanta Trampoline Accident Lawyers

 Trampoline parks are meant to be fun attractions for you and your family to enjoy.
 We all reasonably expect that trampoline park owners will keep the parks safe for all visitors.
 Unfortunately, not all trampoline parks are created equally.
 Some trampoline parks are more dangerous than others, usually because the owners decided not to invest in park safety and maintenance.

 When the owners of a trampoline park fail to warn you or your loved ones about a hazard on or near the trampoline, they violate Georgia’s premises liability laws, and should be held liable for your trampoline accident injuries.
 In that situation, you should act fast and contact an Atlanta premises liability attorney.

 Are you or your child suffering from harm that you suffered on a trampoline at someone’s home, or a trampoline park?
 You might have the right to seek compensation for your physical, psychological, and financial injuries.
-At Allen & Scofield Injury Lawyers, LLC, we are prepared to help with your case.
+At Graham Scofield Injury Lawyers, we are prepared to help with your case.
 Our team will conduct an in-depth review of the accident and gather evidence regarding fault and your damages.
 If we believe that you have a valid claim against a business or homeowner, we will fight for you to receive fair compensation for your medical bills, pain and suffering, and other damages.